Grief Counseling Near Grand Rapids, MITherapy with Grief Counselors in Jenison, MI

-First, your grief therapist may get to know you and your loss, guiding you through talking about who the person was and the circumstances of the loss.
+First, your grief counselor may get to know you and your loss, guiding you through talking about who the person was and the circumstances of the loss.
 Second, they may ask you to describe the emotions and feelings you’ve been having and how they’re impacting your life.
-Thirdly, they’ll work with you and help you find coping strategies to deal with tough times find new behaviors that improve day to day life while still maintaing the connection to the person you lost.
+Thirdly, grief counselors will work with you and help you find coping strategies to deal with tough times and find new behaviors that improve day-to-day life while still maintaining the connection to the person you lost.

 Grief counseling can help you rebuild your life.